babbel/build-your-own-react-workshop.js/docs/hooks.md

 # Hooks

-Hooks are the current way to make components a little more useful, they generally allow functional components to have side effects such as keeping state or running side effects after rendering.
+Hooks have made functional components a lot more useful in React apps, allowing them to be stateful  and run side effects after rendering or on prop changes.

-For the sake of time and not being too overtly ambitious, within our own React we decided to focus on two of the most used hooks:
+For the sake of time, we decided to focus on two of the most used hooks within our own React:
-- `useState` to allow components to hold state that can be updated and will trigger updates
+- `useState` to allow components to hold state that can be updated and can trigger further updates.
 - `useEffect` to run side effects after render phases

 ## Anatomy of a hook